 Varicose veins are usually visible with the naked eye, however doctors can order testing for more serious vases to ensure a more thorough evaluation (e.g. for cases that require surgery).

-What to do: You should see your doctor for assessment.
+What to do: You should see your doctor for assessment to determine the best treatment for varicose veins for you.
 Some cases are easily treated with sclerotherapy, which removes the veins and relieves knee pain.
 The doctor can also prescribe medications and recommended compression stockings.

 Rheumatoid arthritis is an autoimmune disease.
 It is inflammatory and chronic, and causes decreased range of motion, pain and swelling in the joints.
 Pain behind the knee upon waking may be a sign of rheumatoid arthritis.
 This pain is usually most intense in the first few minutes of the morning and improves with movement.